dvandenburgh/RosettaBuild/README.md

 ============
 #Android Build Environment:

-####This guide will help you set up an Ubuntu 14.04 to build Android
+####This guide will help you set up an Ubuntu 14.04 machine to build Android

 ####Install Oracle:
 ####Open terminal (CTRL + ALT + T)